 Go to Digital EditionClick for article summary...

-This article describes the emergence of the "agentic organization," where humans work alongside autonomous AI agents to deliver end-to-end outcomes.
+This article describes the emergence of the "agentic organisation," where humans work alongside autonomous AI agents to deliver end-to-end outcomes.
 Rather than using AI as a support tool, early adopters are redesigning operating models, decision rights, governance, and workflows around AI agents.
-The shift is positioned as the most significant organizational transformation since the industrial and digital revolutions, requiring new structures, skills, and leadership mindsets.
+The shift is positioned as the most significant organisational transformation since the industrial and digital revolutions, requiring new structures, skills, and leadership mindsets.

 click to return...